 Good matchmaking job, Mom!

 When I was 16, Uncle Phil left Sissy and moved in with us for what ended up being a few years.
-He was considerate and gave us breaks, leaving for months at a time to visit his children and his Army buddies.
+He was considerate and took frequent trips, leaving for months at a time to visit his children and his Army buddies.

 As Phil demonstrated the splendors of the trash compactor, my dad took me aside and whispered, “A Phil and his money are soon parted.
 That man is a slave to his emotions and impulses.”

-I was a sensitive, impulsive, emotional kid, so I felt that Dad’s wisecrack about Uncle Phil applied to me, too.
+I was a sensitive, impulsive, emotional kid, so I felt slighted.
+Dad’s wisecrack about Uncle Phil applied to me, too.